philipross/philipross.github.io/_posts/2025-04-10-Jamf-Setup-Manager-macOS-15.4+.md

 ---
 title: "How changes to macOS 15.4 impact the use of Jamf Setup Manager"
 date: 2025-04-10 18:00:00
-description: "Detailing the changes to Setup Assistant in macOs 15.4+, and how that impacts the use of Jamf Setup Manager to deliver a set of components to macOS devices before the first user logon"
+description: "Detailing the changes to Setup Assistant in macOS 15.4+, and how that impacts the use of Jamf Setup Manager to deliver a set of components to macOS devices before the first user logon"
 cateogories: [Jamf Setup Manager]
 tags: [Jamf Setup Manager, macOS, Setup Assistant]
 ---